 Want to go straight to the best grinders for pour over coffee?
 Here’s our list of recommendations.

-This is a conical burr grinder that typically costs less than $150.00.
-It’s perfect for people who are new to grinding their own coffee for pour overs and thanks to a grind range from fine to coarse, you can experiment with what you like and use it across brewing methods with ease.
+This is not a stainless steel conical burr coffee grinder, but it’s perfect for people who are new to grinding their own coffee for pour overs and thanks to a grind range from fine to coarse, you can experiment with what you like and use it across brewing methods with ease.
 Use the knob on the side to take your pick of grinds.

-This one won’t heat your coffee beans up as it grinds them, which means you’ll retain as much unaltered flavor as possible.
+This one won’t heat your coffee beans up as it’s grinding them, which means you’ll retain as much unaltered flavor as possible.
 That translates to the most delicious cup of coffee possible from the beans you’ve chosen.

 The pulse button is conveniently placed on the front, well above the level of the knob on the side, so you won’t accidentally make any changes to grind size as you grind your coffee.

 This is one of the more affordable options (it’s manual), well under $100.00 and sometimes under $50.00.
-It uses ceramic conical burrs to grind coffee to a uniform size.
-It’s designed so it’ll stay put on the counter while you work (rubber bottom) and if you’re big on traveling and/or camping, you’ll love that the crank handle comes off easily so it’s easier to pack.
+It uses ceramic conical burrs to grind coffee beans to a uniform size.
+It’s designed so it’ll stay put on the counter while you work (rubber bottom) and if you’re big on traveling and/or camping, you’ll love that the crank handle on the Skerton hand grinder comes off easily so it’s easier to pack.

 Here’s another conical burr grinder, this time with a price of about $100.00.
 It even comes in more than one color so you can choose the one that best fits your kitchen décor.
 This one is meant to grind more at a time than some of the other models.
 In this case, you can pour in 8.5 oz of beans.